The city of Utrecht lies some 45km south of Amsterdam.

 On Foot - The cheapest and easiest option, Utrecht city centre is small enough so that the majority of visitors can quite easily get around solely (pardon the pun) on foot.
 From Utrecht central station you can access the city centre by walking through the attached Hoog Catharijne shopping centre.
 From the exit make your way to the Oude Gracht (old canal) and imposing Dom tower at the heart of the old centre.
 Just watch out for the cobbled streets and cyclists!

 Buses - These can be useful if you need to head to the outer areas of the city.
-Buses are operated by U-OV (Qbuzz, owned by NS Dutch railways) which runs 30 bus lines around the city.
-There are a number of bus stop areas around Utrecht central station although these are changing regularly due to ongoing station renovations.
+Buses are operated by U-OV (Qbuzz, owned by NS Dutch railways) which runs around 30 bus lines around the city.
+There are a number of bus stop areas around Utrecht central station, mainly at the Jaarbeurspein end of Central station.

-Some places of interest to visit which may require a bus ride are the Rietveld Schroder House museum (line 4) and Utrecht FC football stadium (line 12).
-In addition, bus line 2 is a useful circular route which travels around the museum quarter.
+Some places of interest to visit which may require a bus ride are the Rietveld Schroder House museum (line 8, 12 or 41) and Utrecht FC football stadium (line 12).
+In addition, minibus line 2 is a useful circular route which travels around the museum quarter.

 Train - Utrecht Central is the main station of the city.
-There are a number of smaller stations out in the suburbs which can be reached using various stopping trains - Utrecht Leidsche Rijn, Utrecht Lunetten, Utrecht Maliebaan, Utrecht Overvecht, Utrecht Terwijde and Utrecht Zuilen.
+There are a number of smaller stations out in the suburbs which can be reached using various stopping trains - Utrecht Leidsche Rijn, Utrecht Lunetten, Utrecht Maliebaan, Utrecht Overvecht, Utrecht Terwijde, Utrecht Vaartsche Rijn and Utrecht Zuilen.

 Tram - There is a U-OV sneltram light-rail service from Utrecht Central which runs to the satellite towns of Nieuwegein and IJsselstein, a few kilometres south of the city.
-It is perhaps not of great use to visitors - however the first stops are close to the Utrecht Geld (Money) Museum and the Jaarbeurs exhibition centre - though both are easily walkable from the station.
+It is perhaps not of great use to visitors.
 The tram is also used by people visiting the Utrecht IKEA store - a short walk from stop "Kanaleneiland Zuid".
 OV-chip cards must be scanned at readers on the tram platforms rather than on board.

-A new 7.5km tram line from Utrecht central to the university campus at Uithof is planned to be built and operational by 2018.
+A new 7.5km tram line extension from Utrecht central to the university campus at Science Park De Uithof is planned to be built and operational by mid-2018.
 This will replace some existing bus services.

 Are you looking for a convenient hotel in Utrecht?
 Please click here to search at Booking.com which offers guaranteed low rates, unbiased reviews and no booking fees.